ucb-rit/savio-training-intro-fall-2021/intro.md

     - Primary data storage during computation
 - All 3 are available from any of the nodes and changes to files on one node will be seen on all the other nodes
 - Large amounts of disk space is available for purchase from the [*condo storage* offering](https://docs-research-it.berkeley.edu/services/high-performance-computing/condos/condo-storage-service/).
-  - The minimum purchase is about $6,200, which provides roughly 42 TB for five years
+  - The minimum purchase is about $23,000, which provides roughly 448 TB for five years.

 # Using disk space